 For lower income investors, building up a personal gold reserve is recommended in a minimum of 1 ounce bars purchased at any one time, this provides you with gold purchased at lower premium compared against the world gold price.
 Smaller gold purchases often have a much higher premium, offsetting the benefits of owning gold in the first place, and making returns on investment more difficult.

 Nevertheless, gold has always been fundamental to human society with regards to trade facilitation, due to its past stand and position as a common currency.
-Until even present times, governments commonly used gold to offset trade deficits when the need would arise, in modern economics however, gold has minimal role to play outside of the investment, jewellery and technology sectors.
+Until even present times, governments commonly used gold to offset trade deficits when the need would arise, in modern economics however, gold has minimal role to play outside of the investment, jewelry and technology sectors.

 Gold or silver are good commodities to hold, but the question is affordability as it is also a capital intensive investment, an investment that could possibly generate revenue if it was put somewhere else during good economic times, in contrast to gold which incurs costs such as storage and insurance (unless of course you were to take a risk in a hidden vault at home – uninsured).
 Thus when it comes to investments, the best way to go about it is to consider all available options prior to making that investment.